dan-r/syncstorage-rs-docker/README.md

 3. Modify docker-compose.yml, changing the database password, generating a random SYNC_MASTER_SECRET & METRICS_HASH_SECRET and setting SYNC_URL.

+4. Bring up the database

+`docker-compose up -d mariadb`

-4. Create the two databases using initdb.sh.
+5. Create the two databases using initdb.sh.
 You'll need to provide your MariaDB root password.

 ```
 chmod +x initdb.sh
 ./initdb.sh
 ```

-5. Bring up the compose stack
+6. Bring up the rest of the compose stack

 `docker-compose up -d`

-6. Go to about:config in Firefox and set identity.sync.tokenserver.uri to http://YOURHOSTNAME:8000/1.0/sync/1.5
+7. Go to about:config in Firefox and set identity.sync.tokenserver.uri to http://YOURHOSTNAME:8000/1.0/sync/1.5

-7. Try to sync!
+8. Try to sync!